 You’ve got your coffee ready to go after following steps one, two and three – and now it’s time to complete the science of extracting the coffee flavour and caffeine you’re looking for from your cuppa.
 Here we’ll provide a few tips on espresso extraction, plunger preparation and a guide to stovetop espresso.

 Espresso is to coffee what nectar is to fruit juice.
 It’s thick.
 It’s undiluted.
-And it’s the basis of most coffee drinks you’ll buy out and about in Australian cafes.
+And it’s the basis of most approved options for coffee drinks you’ll buy out and about in Australian cafes.

 There are, as in every step of the preparation process, a number of variables to be aware of when it comes to extracting your espresso.
 Essentially, the temperature of the water, the time taken, and the pressure applied to the coffee are the big three.